 b.
 Recertification by Examination: A certified applicator who passes the Department’s Applicator Core Competency (CO) examination plus examinations for all categories in which intend to license.
 (7-1-24)

 i.
-Recertification examinations may be taken by a professional applicator beginning the thirteenth month of the recertification period.
+Recertification examinations may be taken by a professional applicator up to twelve (12) months prior to the renewal of the certification period.
 (7-1-24)

 ii.
 The examination procedures as outlined in Subsection 100.03 will be followed.
 (7-1-24)